cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 - analyser reports many "problems", most of which are false alarms

-We saw this in the lab -- many of the signed-to-unsigned conversions are probably harmless, but all the reports obscure bigger problems.
+We will see an example of this in the lab with Flawfinder and clang-tidy.

+Many of the signed-to-unsigned conversions reported are probably harmless, but all the reports obscure bigger problems.

 ### Sorts of static analysis